rsayle/DNAC-Python-Wrapper/README.md

 A python wrapper for easily accessing a Cisco DNA Center (DNAC) cluster.

 # Purpose
 The python modules herein simplify placing calls to Cisco's DNA Center.
-They handle all the complexity involved with making CRUD calls to DNAC including:
+They handle all the complexity involved with making CRUD calls to Cisco DNAC including:
   - Logging in and getting an XAuth token
-  - Formatting URLs to control requests to DNAC
+  - Formatting URLs to control requests to Cisco DNAC
-  - Parsing responses from DNAC and converting from json text into python objects
+  - Parsing responses from Cisco DNAC and converting from json text into python objects

 # Current State
 v.0.1: 21 Jan 2019

-The initial contribution containing the base dnac module with its support for authentication and authorization when communicating with a DNA Center cluster, namely basicauth and xauthtoken.
+The initial contribution containing the base dnac module with its support for authentication and authorization when communicating with a Cisco DNA Center cluster, namely basicauth and xauthtoken.
 In addition, five modules for performing API calls can be found:
   1. dnacapi - API base class
-  2. networkdevice - handles network equipment managed by DNAC
+  2. networkdevice - handles network equipment managed by Cisco DNAC
-  3. commandrunner - executes read-only commands on devices managed by DNAC
+  3. commandrunner - executes read-only commands on devices managed by Cisco DNAC
-  4. task - monitors tasks running on DNAC
+  4. task - monitors tasks running on Cisco DNAC
   5. taskresults - pulls the output created by completed tasks

 # Roadmap